LlmDl/HuntPlayer/README.md

   * Added town name and plot names to towny output.

 0.0.2:
-  * Added Towny integration.
-Delete old config or add ‘usingtowny: true’.
-Will show Wilderness or Town a hunted player is in.
+  * Added Towny integration. ~~Delete old config or add ‘usingtowny: true’.
+Will show Wilderness or Town a hunted player is in.~~ Towny integration is automatic now.

 0.0.1:
   * Initial Release.